lino-framework/book/docs/specs/weasyprint.rst

 How to customize your logo in the header or footer
 ==================================================

-This section explains how headers and footers are configured in :mod:`lino.modlib.weasyprint` templates (and how you can customize them).

-You can automagically add a logo to all your weasyprint documents by adding a local :xfile:`config` directory with a subdirectory :file:`weasyprint` containing a file named :file:`logo.jpg`.
-The logo will get printed in the top right area of every page (unless you change the template).
+You can add a logo to all your weasyprint documents by adding a local :xfile:`config` directory with a subdirectory :file:`weasyprint`,  and then *either* a file named :file:`top-right.jpg`, *or* a file named :file:`header.jpg`.

+.. xfile:: weasyprint/header.jpg

+.. xfile:: weasyprint/top-right.jpg

+  When a config file of that name exists, the logo will get printed in the top right area of every page (unless you override the template).
+  Additionally, this file causes the page margins of all documents to change:
+  margin: 15mm; margin-top: 35mm;

+The base template defines the following blocks, which you can override in your child template.

+- pagesize : either "portrait" or "landscape"

+- header : printed on every page.
+The default implementation checks whether a file :xfile:`weasyprint/header.jpg` exists.

+- footer : the default implementation prints the address of the :attr:`SiteConfig.site_company`, the page number and print time.

+- intro

+- main

+- bottomright
+- bottomleft

 How it all works
 ================